-To strengthen this notion, ice growth velocity in various sucrose concentrations were measured using light microscopy, and the nucleation temperature of each sucrose concentration was documented (see SI).
-The results of these measurements correspond well with our micro-thermography ice growth velocity measurements with 20% sucrose solutions.
-Ice growth velocity slowed down by 50-fold when sucrose concentration was increased from 2.5% to 40%.
+sucrose concentrations were measured using light microscopy and a dedicated cold-stage [26], and the nucleation temperature of each sucrose concentration was documented (see SI).
+The results of these measurements correspond well with our micro-thermography ice growth velocity measurements with 20 wt% sucrose solutions.
+Ice growth velocity slowed down by 50-fold when sucrose concentration was increased from 2.5 wt% to 40 wt%.
 The ice nucleation temperatures of the sucrose solutions decreased with increased sucrose concentration; however, this effect was mild compared to the effect on growth velocities (Fig. S5).